maddigits/maddigits.github.com/_posts/2013-02-08-using-git-like-a-pro.md

 #### See the reference log

-This will show the log of your local operations in the git tree, useful to get revision code of a specific commit (see next item).
+This will show the log of your local operations in the git tree, useful to get revision code of a specific action (see next item).

     git reflog

+**HEADS UP**: `reflog` will only have the logs of actions in your local repository, more specifically, it will log each time the `HEAD` pointer changes, so.

 #### Get revision code for anything